amigold/FunDapter/README.md

+### Looking for a new maintainer!
+Contact ami.gold.dev@gmail.com if you're interested.

 FunDapter takes the pain and hassle out of creating a new Adapter class for each ListView you have in your Android app.

 It is a new approach to custom adapter creation for Android apps.